 The lighter the load around your feet, the better you run.
 So consider the running shoe that weighs less.
 The thumb rule is, a male whose

 An ideal running shoe would protect your feet against injuries and complement the strength of your foot.
 But it should not have excess cushioning or extra support because that would make you land with greater impact than you would with a shoe that has less cushioning.
-However, your ideal amount of cushioning depends on your arch type.
+However, the ideal amount of cushioning for each person depends on their arch type.

 5. Check For Small Heel-To-Toe Drop

 The difference in the thickness of the shoe’s heel cushion and that of the shoe’s forefoot region is the heel-to-toe drop.
 For people with normal arches, this should be minimal.
 Choose the shoe that has none or a very small drop as it would allow your foot to provide ideal support while you are on the go.
 Even for low foot arches, low heels are better.

 6. Look For A Wide Toe Box